 (TV, Internet, Phone) Bills Killing you?

 Well it’s been about 3 months now and I am happy to report back that I don’t miss TV one bit at all, and nor does my Wife (A Happy Wife is a Happy Life).
 The commercials we do have to watch are simply 45-120 seconds at most during normal broadcast breaks.
 The Phone service is 100% better than Comcast simply because all the Voice Mail shows up in my email, so I can check messages anywhere I have internet access and a speaker.
-Currently now that my Comcast bill is not bundled anymore my job will pay for my Internet, as the bill has line items again.
-So for simply $15.98 a month I am all set with TV, Phone and Internet.
-Sure does beat the average $167.50 a month we where paying.
+Currently, now that my Comcast bill is not bundled anymore my job will pay for my Internet, as the bill has line items again.
+So for simply $15.98 a month, I am all set with TV, Phone and Internet.
+Sure does beat the average $167.50 a month we were paying.

 Just to add a little note to this, Comcast usually sells service for $29.99 for high-speed internet for 6 months.
 After 6 months they like to raise the bill.
 If you call and are civil they normally put you back to the $29.99 for another 6 months.
 Sure it’s a call we all dread every six months, but it does save you money in the long run.
 Here is to saving money, my friends!